 - how long we keep information about you

 Who we are

 Personal information can be anything that identifies and relates to a living person.
 This could be your name and contact details.
 As the Data Controller, Bournemouth, Christchurch and Poole Council will use your information to provide you with our services.

 Why we collect your personal information

-We will collect enough personal information in order to provide you with our services, for the following purposes.
+We will collect enough personal information (including information for any other person(s) who live in the same household) in order to provide you with our services, for the following purposes.

 - creating and maintaining a Council Tax or Business Rates account, such as applying discounts, disregards, reliefs and exemptions